This is a suggested one-week travel itinerary to explore Nepal's Kathmandu Valley.

 Changu Narayan Village |

-Start your exploration at Patan Darbar Square which is UNESCO world heritage site and was the ancient royal palace where the Malla Kings of Lalitpur resided.
+- Start your exploration at Patan Durbar Square which is an UNESCO World Heritage Site.
+It was the ancient royal palace where the Malla Kings of Lalitpur resided.
 There are many temples and statues in the area.

-After the Darbar Square visit the Patan Museum which displays the traditional sacred arts of Nepal and is located inside an old residential court of Patan Durbar (palace).
+- After the Darbar Square, visit the captivating Patan Museum which displays the traditional sacred arts of Nepal and is located inside an old residential court of Patan Durbar (palace).

-In the afternoon return back to the Kathmandu city and visit Pashupatinath Temple, which is a Hindu temple dedicated to Lord Shiva.
-The temple complex is collection of temples, ashrams, inscriptions, etc. along the banks of the sacred Bagmati river.
+- In the afternoon return back to the Kathmandu city and visit Pashupatinath Temple, which is a Hindu temple dedicated to Lord Shiva.
+The temple's origin go back at least to the 5th century.
+This temple is not only a spiritual hub but also a UNESCO World Heritage Site, attracting thousands of devotees and tourists annually.
+The temple complex includes over 500 temples, ashrams, and shrines, spreading across both banks of the Bagmati.

 |